dxos-deprecated/feed-store/README.md

 #### `FeedDescriptor`

-For each feed created, FeedStore maintain `FeedDescriptor` object.
+For each feed created, FeedStore maintain a `FeedDescriptor` object in memory.

 A `FeedDescriptor` provides the next information: